flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

     *   Reads mystery context and title from `GameControl.coreMystery.Metadata`.
     *   Creates `LLMCharacter` GameObjects/components, passing character data, context, and title to `CharacterPromptGenerator` to generate the system prompt.
     *   Sets `saveCache` based on the public `enableLLMCache` field.
 Initializes characters only to `LoadingTemplate` state.
-    *   Provides `WarmupCharacter()` and `CooldownCharacter()` methods called by `SimpleProximityWarmup` to manage transitions between `LoadingTemplate` and `Ready` states.
+    *   Provides `WarmupCharacter()` and `CooldownCharacter()` methods to manage transitions between `LoadingTemplate` and `Ready` states.
     *   Allocates context (`nKeep`) based on `LLM.parallelPrompts`.
     *   Handles `OnDestroy` cleanup, deleting `.json` history files and optionally `.cache` files based on `enableLLMCache`.

 3.  **Character Prompt Generation (`CharacterPromptGenerator.cs`)**:
     *   Static class used by `CharacterManager` to generate system prompts for the LLM based on character data.
     *   Takes the `MysteryCharacter` object, mystery context, and mystery title as input.
-    *   Generates a detailed, markdown-formatted prompt based on the `NEW_PROMPT.md` template.
-    *   Includes sections for meta instructions, core identity, personality (with OCEAN descriptions), state of mind, knowledge/secrets/relationships, whereabouts/memories, available actions (function calls), revelation rules, speech patterns, and immutable directives.
+    *   Generates a detailed, markdown-formatted prompt with sections for meta instructions, core identity, personality, state of mind, knowledge/secrets/relationships, whereabouts/memories, available actions (function calls), revelation rules, speech patterns, and immutable directives.
-    *   Handles formatting of lists (relationships, whereabouts, revelations) and includes helper methods for generating personality descriptions and formatting names.
-    *   Logic for `KeyTestimonies` and `mystery_attributes` has been removed.

-4.  **Simple Proximity Warmup (`SimpleProximityWarmup.cs`)**:
-    *   Monitors player distance to active NPCs.
-    *   Determines the closest `maxWarmCharacters` NPCs.
-    *   Calls `CharacterManager.WarmupCharacter()` for nearby characters in `LoadingTemplate` state.
-    *   Calls `CharacterManager.CooldownCharacter()` for distant characters in `Ready` state.
+    *   Includes detailed instructions about available functions (`reveal_node` and `stop_conversation`) and how to respond to evidence presentation via the `[PLAYER_SHOWS: node_id]` tag.

 ### NPC System